What Are Footer Links? (+ Do They Help SEO?)

 Quick navigation

 One of the most important elements of a website that makes for a positive user experience is the ease with which it can be navigated.
-Footer links are a type of internal link that has both navigational and informational benefits for users.
+SEO footer links are a type of internal link that has both navigational and informational benefits for users.

 Just as importantly, the quality of your footer links can help (or hurt) your SEO efforts.
 Our deep-dive into footer links will help help you make the most of this important website real estate.